 1. Use toys.
 You may find yourself picking up destroyed objects from your house with their chewing.
 To keep this from happening, make sure you give them enough chew toys to play with.
 This keeps them happy and entertained, thus lessens the need to be destructive.

 2. Socialize them.
 Rhodesian Ridgebacks also have a strong pack instinct, so regular play with family members and other pets is recommended.
 Socializing your ridgeback goes beyond getting them familiarized with traffic or noises.
+Letting them play with other dogs allows them to understand that it is not acceptable to bite at will.

 3. Do not punish.
 Excessive punishment, kicking or slapping a Rhodesian Ridgeback will not do you any good.
 There is rarely any difficulty with training this breed since they are very intelligent and loyal to their master.
 Ignoring them if they did something wrong would already be a good indicator of punishment.
 Unlike other sporting dogs, the Ridgeback may not put up with aggression by the owner --- it responds more to positive reinforcement and rewards.